-QUALITY INDICATOR: Meals Not observed Yes No 1 Is there a range of good quality nutritional food available that meets the needs of those with special dietary requirements, including those arising from cultural or religious beliefs? Х 2 Are hot drinks (tea and coffee) provided on arrival at the CCU and at each mealtime whilst within the court custody suites?
-X 3 Do custodies have access to water at least every 2.5 hours or on request, and is this recorded on the PER or the IT system? Х 4 Are meals provided to any custody in court or in transit during the afternoon who are considered likely to be returned to prison after 17:00?
-X 5 When the service provider requires to provide a lunch and an evening meal, is one of them hot? Х 6 Is the provision for hand washing/sanitation provided immediately prior to mealtimes? Х 7 Are food hygiene rules respected and observed? Х 8 Is food properly cooked and staff in charge of handling food trained in food hygiene and is equipment clean? Х In summary, are all meals provided to custodies well presented, nutritious, varied, conform to dietary, religious, cultural or medical requirements and are served at the appropriate temperature?
-X Free text Recommendations/Advisories/Good I Practice
+QUALITY INDICATOR: Meals Not observed Yes No 1 Is there a range of good quality nutritional food available that meets the needs of those with special dietary requirements, including those arising from cultural or religious beliefs?
+X 2 Are hot drinks (tea and coffee) provided on arrival at the CCU and at each mealtime whilst within the court custody suites? Х 3 Do custodies have access to water at least every 2.5 hours or on request, and is this recorded on the PER or the IT system? х 4 Are meals provided to any custody in court or in transit during the afternoon who are considered likely to be returned to prison after 17:00? Х 5 When the service provider requires to provide a lunch and an evening meal, is one of them hot? х 6 Is the provision for hand washing/sanitation provided immediately prior to mealtimes? Х 7 Are food hygiene rules respected and observed? х 8 Is food properly cooked and staff in charge of handling food trained in food hygiene and is equipment clean? х In summary, are all meals provided to custodies well presented, nutritious, varied, conform to dietary, religious, cultural or medical requirements and are served at the appropriate temperature? Х Free text There did not appear to be a fridge to keep fresh milk.
+There was a kettle and a selection of pot noodles, crisps, coffee and tea.
+Recommendations/Advisories/Good Practice